 - Your Child Learns has interactive maps for all over the world that are easy to play around with while teaching your kids at the same time.

-- Tiny Countries is an app with a slightly different approach to Geography This app has kids using characters and their knowledge of geography to try to solve missions.
-It has 15 missions over 6 continents with 75 countries to be mastered.
-There is also an animated interface to learn about countries, their capitals and famous monuments.
+- Tiny Countries is an app with a slightly different approach to Geography.
+This app has kids using characters and their knowledge of geography to try to solve missions.
+It has 15 tasks over six continents, with 75 countries to be mastered.
+There is also an animated interface to learn about countries, their capitals, and famous monuments.

 - Kids Planet Discovery is an app that helps kids discover the world with games and adventures all about cultures, animals, music, dresses, geography.
 This app contains 100 games & 80 videos about our Planet.

-So as you can see, there is no shortage of fun resources that you can use to help your kids learn a little bit about geography and about the world.
-If you have any great resources please let us know in the comments below.
+So as you can see, there is no shortage of fun resources that you can use to help your kids learn a little bit about geography and the world.
+If you have any great resources, please let us know in the comments below.